Sweden Shuts Nord Stream Probe Over Lack Of Jurisdiction - UrduPoint

 "Nothing has emerged to indicate that Sweden or Swedish citizens were involved in the attack which took place in international waters," the authority said.

-Swedish intelligence agency Sapo also said in a statement that the sabotage was not targeted at Sweden and did not pose a threat to national security.
+The Swedish intelligence agency Sapo said in a statement that the sabotage was not targeted at Sweden and did not pose a threat to national security.

+Ljungqvist had previously said the "primary assumption is that a state is behind it".

-Ljungqvist said a large number of ship movements had been analysed and that an extensive crime scene investigation had been carried out.
+He said Wednesday a large number of ship movements had been analysed and that an extensive crime scene investigation had been carried out.

-"Against the background of the situation we now have, we can state that Swedish jurisdiction does not apply," Ljungqvist said.
+"Against the background of the situation we now have, we can state that Swedish jurisdiction does not apply," he said.

-Four large gas leaks were discovered on Nord Stream's two pipelines off the Danish island of Bornholm at the end of September 2022, with seismic institutes recording two underwater explosions just prior to that.
+"The German investigation continues and due to the secrecy that prevails in international legal cooperation, I cannot comment further on the cooperation that has taken place," Ljungqvist said.

 Recent Stories